dragonfly-science/dragonfly-website/content/publications/abraham_summary_2016.md

 pdf: abraham_summary_2016.pdf
 tags: edward, yvan, katrin, finlay, seabird, marine-mammal, turtle, dragonfly, report, bayesian
 ---
-In New Zealand?s Exclusive Economic Zone (EEZ), government fisheries observers on-board commercialfishing vessels record the incidental captures of protected species, including seabirds, marine mammalsand turtles.
+In New Zealand's Exclusive Economic Zone (EEZ), government fisheries observers on-board commercial fishing vessels record the incidental captures of protected species, including seabirds, marine mammalsand turtles.
 For fisheries with sufficient observer coverage, these data, combined with fishing effortdata, allow the development of statistical models to estimate the total number of incidental captures.
-Thecurrent study updates previous bycatch assessments, providing total capture estimates of seabirds, marinemammals and turtles in trawl and longline fisheries for the period between 2002?03 and 2012–13
+Thecurrent study updates previous bycatch assessments, providing total capture estimates of seabirds, marinemammals and turtles in trawl and longline fisheries for the period between 2002–03 and 2012–13
 (with some models extending back to the 1995–96 fishing year).

-There was a total of 4379 (95% credible interval (c.i.): 3654–5340) estimated seabird captures in all trawl and longline fisheries within the outer boundary of New Zealand?s EEZ in 2012–13.
+There was a total of 4379 (95% credible interval (c.i.): 3654–5340) estimated seabird captures in all trawl and longline fisheries within the outer boundary of New Zealand's EEZ in 2012–13.
 Most seabird captures occurred in trawl fisheries, with 2604 (95% c.i.: 2055–3465) estimated seabird captures, compared with bottom-longline and surface-longline fisheries that had 991 (95% c.i.: 666–1349) and 783 (95% c.i.: 567–1144) estimated seabird captures, respectively.
 Of the total capture estimate for 2012–13, 1658